 Most teachers and studios will require payment in advance, often on a month-to-month basis.
-Other teachers or studio may offer discounts for lesson packages, if you’re able to commit for a longer time frame.
-Students booking lessons through TakeLessons.com, for example, can sign up for Monthly, Quarterly, Semester, or Annual Plans.
-All lessons are paid for in advance and are billed automatically, in order to reserve your time slot and make payments easy and convenient.
+Some even offer discounts for lesson packages, if you’re able to commit for a longer time frame.

-- A blank journal or composition pad for taking notes
+- Journal or composition pad for taking notes

 - Piano tuning services (recommended at least twice a year)

 As you can see, there are several factors that play into your question of how much are piano lessons.
 Do your research and take some time to think about which options are best for you – and what will keep you motivated to learn!